Where to Develop Film in Houston in 2023.

 This site contains affiliate links.
 We may receive a commission for purchases made through these links.

 There’s no denying that plenty of photographers are trading in the convenience of digital cameras and returning to film.
-While the sales of film have been rising, it’s become difficult to find a place for developing after the digital camera revolution obliterated photo labs’ business.
+But while the sales of film may have been rising, it’s become difficult to find a place for developing.

 Luckily, between long-standing labs that never shut their doors and new businesses opened to help keep the medium alive, you’ll still be able to get your film developed no matter where you’re located.

-FLATS Film Lab tops our list of best places for film developing in Houston.
-Not only do they do a fantastic job developing and scanning all sorts of film, but they also host photo exhibitions aimed at promoting the work of Houston photographers.
+FLATS Film Lab tops our list of places for film developing in Houston.
+Not only do they offer developing and scanning of all types of film, but they also host photo exhibitions aimed at promoting the work of Houston photographers.